redhat-developer/vscode-tekton/README.md

 ### Tekton version

-This extension designed to work with Tekton Pipelines 0.11+
+This extension is designed to work with Tekton Pipelines 0.11+.

 ### Tekton API version

 We support `v1beta1` API.
-Previous version `v1alpha1` may work, but we not guarantee that all features will work properly.
+Previous version `v1alpha1` may work, but we cannot guarantee that all features will work properly.
 If you have `v1alpha1` pipelines/tasks please use [migrating document](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md) to migrate to `v1beta1`.

 A Visual Studio Code extension for interacting with Tekton Pipelines.
 <div><img src="https://raw.githubusercontent.com/wiki/redhat-developer/vscode-tekton/images/readme/demo_0.2.0.gif" width="800" height="500" /></div>